ricardomj0499/DataEngineerNotes/web_scrapping/bookstore_scrapping/README.md

 - Search for books by a specific author (e.g., Brandon Sanderson).
 (TODO)
 - Traverse all pages recursively to collect book data.
 (TODO)
 - Store extracted data in **Parquet** format for efficient storage and analysis.
 (TODO)
 - Automate periodic data collection to track historical changes.
-(TODO)
 - Perform basic data analysis using **DuckDB**.
 - Run the scraper inside a **Jupyter Notebook**.
 - Add datetime to data csv (Todo)